Anthony Rock: Coaching career

 From 2002 to 2004, Rock was the head coach and development manager of the North Ballarat Rebels in the TAC Cup.
 During this period, Rock guided many young players into AFL careers.
 Among those drafted under his tutelage were Jed Adcock, Clinton Young, Troy Chaplin, Shaun Grigg, Liam Picken, Matt Rosa, Michael Jamieson and Brad Sewell.

 From 2005 to 2008, Rock was the Midfield Coach at Melbourne, St. Kilda, and then back to North Melbourne after departing the AFL system.

 During this period (2011–2015), it was announced that Rock would become the new senior Coach at Greenvale in the Essendon District Football League.
-Here, he led the club to back-to-back Premierships (2012/13) before heading to St Bernards Old Collegians in the Victorian Amateur Football Association, where he coached them to a flag in the 2015 Premier Division.
-His time at St. Bernard's saw a further two of his players drafted in Mitch Hannan (Melbourne) and Ben Ronke (Sydney).
+Here, he led the club to back-to-back Premierships (2012/13) before heading to the St Bernard's Football Club (VAFA) in the Victorian Amateur Football Association, where he coached them to a flag in the 2015 Premier Division.
+His time at St Bernard's saw a further two of his players drafted in Mitch Hannan (Melbourne) and Ben Ronke (Sydney).

 He then joined Fremantle as a development coach for the 2016 season and was then promoted to their Midfield Coach from 2017 to 2019.